mnlmrc/SensoriMotorPrediction/README.md

 - `python pcm_models.py plan`: save preparation models (Fig. 3a)
 - `python pcm_models.py exec`: save execution models (Fig. 6a)

-This step produces `.p` files containing a list of second moment (G) matrix for each model.
+This step produces `.p` files containing a list with the second moment (G) matrix for each model.
 The G matrix can be translated to squared Euclidean distances using the PCM function `pcm.G_to_dist` (see Eq.
 5)

 ### PCM model fitting